MoonBase-Dev/moon-base/README.md

 ![moon-base logo](https://github.com/MoonBase-Dev/moon-base/blob/main/site_res/mb40.png)
 Moon Base is a visual editor designed to help you create, customize, and manage your [Starship](https://starship.rs/) prompt configuration files (`starship.toml`)                               with ease.
 It provides a user-friendly interface to tweak various settings, modules, and palettes, offering a live preview of both your                               prompt and the generated TOML output.

-Moon Base is a visual editor designed to help you create, customize, and manage your [Starship](https://starship.rs/) prompt configuration files (`starship.toml`) with ease.
-It provides a user-friendly interface to tweak various settings, modules, and palettes, offering a live preview of both your prompt and the generated TOML output.

 ## ✨ Features